symfund/ma35d1-build-environment/README.md

 In another words, **disabling offline build** lead bitbake to fetch latest code.

-To **force enabling offline build on another machine** that does not initialize the build environment at all, follow the subsequent steps
+To **force enabling offline build on another machine** that does not initialize the build environment at all, take the subsequent steps
 1. prepare an empty directory **YP_DIR** (/path/to/yocto)
 2. change current directory to **YP_DIR**
 3. copy the downloaded dependency package **downloads.tar.gz** to this directory **YP_DIR**